ADMINISTRATIVE REGULATION - 1312.3

 Any individual, public agency, or organization may file a complaint of alleged noncompliance by the district related to any of the programs or reasons delineated in BP 1312.3.
 (5 CCR 4630)

-Complaints pursuant to the District's Uniform Complaint Policy may not be anonymous, must be in writing, and must be signed by the complainant.
+Complaints pursuant to the District's Uniform Complaint Policy, with the exception of Local Control Accountability Plan (LCAP) or student fees complaints, may not be anonymous, must be in writing, and must be signed by the complainant.
 If a complainant makes a verbal complaint to any District administrator or teacher relating to issues described in Board Policy 1312.3, that administrator or teacher must refer the complainant to Board Policy, Administrative Regulation and Form 1312.3 and specifically inform them of their responsibility to reduce the complaint to writing.
 Complainants who make verbal complaints made to any other District staff members shall be directed to discuss their concerns with the site principal or another appropriate administrator.

 Complainants may use Form 1312.3, but are not required to do so.
 If a complainant states to District staff that he or she is unable to reduce his/her complaint to writing due to conditions including but not limited to disability or illiteracy, District staff shall assist him/her in reducing his/her verbal complaint to writing.
 (5 CCR 4600) However, if the complainant is capable of, but refuses to or neglects to put his/her complaint in writing, the District is not obligated to conduct an investigation or offer mediation pursuant to the Uniform Complaint Policy and Administrative Regulation.